 My favorite part of any public appearance is getting to meet people who know me through the blog.

-At the end of a fun day, it was time to announce the winners of the shoe contest and award the prizes.
+At the end of a fun day, it was time to announce the shoe contest winners and award the prizes.

 I wore a navy tunic with high side slits and a low neckline from Chico’s last year over a modesty tank by Adea and white pants from Fabrizio Gianni.
 The necklace is vintage.
 The shoes are by Sam Edelman from a couple of years ago.
-(The recycled Clara Sunwoo bag holds all the scarves I donated from my shop as well as a marbled silk scarf and clip from Uno Alla Volta also donated for the event.)
 (The pink band on my wrist is the VIP pass to the event.)